 When it comes to export compliance, creating export documents, or, really, anything in the exporting realm, it’s definitely possible to do the work manually.

-If you’re conscientious, thorough and pay attention to the universe surrounding what you’re trying to do—including changes in export regulations and general news—you certainly can do anything manually.
+If you’re conscientious, thorough and pay attention to the universe surrounding what you’re trying to do—including changes in export regulations and general news—you certainly can do it all manually.

-And that’s what export compliance software can do for you.
-Here are five standout reasons why it’s a big deal.
+Here are five standout reasons why export compliance software is a big deal.

 1. Make More Informed Decisions